adtzlr/felupe/README.md

 ### Changed
 - Enhance `Boundary` for the application of prescribed values of any user-defined `Field` which is part of `FieldMixed`.
-- The whole mixed-field has to be passt to `dof.apply()` along with the `offsets` returned from `dof.partition` for mixed-field formulations.
+- The whole mixed-field has to be passed to `dof.apply()` along with the `offsets` returned from `dof.partition` for mixed-field formulations.

 ### Removed
 - Remove `dof.extend` because `dof.partition` does not need it anymore.